I was making bread the other day and suddenly found a finger in it.

 Elphin takes one look at the finger and says, “Lord, no question that’s my ring: everybody knows what that looks like.
 But as to the finger?
 A few things.
 First, this wouldn’t even stay on my wife’s thumb, her fingers are so small.
 But you can see from the marks how the thing’s been forced onto this finger.
 Second, my wife cuts her nails once a week: Saturday nights, actually.
 This nail hasn’t been trimmed for a month.
 And third… if you look under this nail, you’ll see that whoever it belonged to was kneading rye dough in the last three days.
 And my wife, being a gently-reared princess, has never kneaded rye dough in her natural life.
 Soooo…”

 Needless to say, cheeking a King like this to his face gets Elphin’s butt chucked back in the dungeon again.
 But it’s all right, because Taliesin the Wonder Kid is on the case.
 He heads off to Maelgwyn’s castle, springs his foster-father, makes everyone else look profoundly stupid, and otherwise generally saves the day.
-(You still feel kind of sorry for the poor housemaid, though.)
+(You still feel pretty damn sorry for the poor housemaid, though.
+Fortunately, this being a Celtic culture, she would very likely have been entitled to some form of compensation.)

 …Meanwhile, all I can do is sit here and wonder at the human brain, which can pull a fairly complete memory of something like this out of the depths of decades‘ worth of time (because it has to be easily thirty years since I last read the Mabinogion through ) at the mere invocation of the phrase “kneading rye dough”.

-Now that I’ve made this recipe twice: just a thought or three (below the cut) for those of you who might be thinking of attempting it.
+Now that I’ve made this recipe twice: just a thought or three for those of you who might be thinking of attempting it.

 First of all: seriously, spring for bread flour if you’re going to make this.
 The first time I did the recipe it was with a standard Irish “strong white” flour.
 Not that the results weren’t just fine.
 But the second time, I used a flour that was a lot heavier on the hard wheat, and the results were significantly better.